flutter/website/src/ads/index.md

 * To learn how to implement inline banner and native ads, see the [Adding AdMob banner and native inline ads to a Flutter app][] codelab.
-* If you experience any problems with the beta release, please [file an issue][].
+* If you experience any problems with this plugin, please [file an issue][].